Prep Time 5'PT5M

 Our granola isn’t made from oats and honey, like some others.
 Instead, we start with a base of sprouted buckwheat and tiger nut.
 Both of these are prebiotics, meaning they nourish the beneficial bacteria in your gut.

 Once again, our granola doesn’t require any refined sugar as we use dried fruit such as apple and raisins to sweeten it instead.
-However, it does deliver on the rich, chocolaty flavour thanks to the inclusion of organic raw cacao.
+However, it does deliver on the rich, chocolaty flavor thanks to the inclusion of organic raw cacao.

 Scatter a handful of it over your breakfast bowl and luxuriate in chocolaty indulgence while caring for your gut at the same time.
 Sounds like a very good morning indeed!Breakfast